 53% of internet users are employed full-time or part-time, in positions ranging from executive to business owner to skilled and semi-skilled workers.

-The 535 working adults forming the basis of this report are drawn from a panel survey of 1,066 internet users.2 In that survey, 53% of respondents reported being employed either full-time (42%) or part-time (11%).
+The 535 working adults forming the basis of this report are drawn from a panel survey of 1,066 internet users.2 In that survey, 53% of respondents reported being employed either fulltime (42%) or part-time (11%).
 Demographically, these working adults skew slightly male and are more likely to be in the 30-59 age range when compared with adults who are not working.
+Overall, they

-Overall, they Demographic profile of online workers compared with non-workers Percent of each demographic category who are internet-using workers and non-workers
+Demographic profile of online workers compared with non-workers have higher levels of educational attainment and household incomes than their non-working counterparts.

+Percent of each demographic category who are internet-using workers and non-workers